Graduate Students on the Market

 Get to know our talented PhD students on the job market!
 UIC Sociology prepares graduate students for jobs in a variety of settings, including a range of higher education positions as well as research positions in government, for-profit industry, and non-profit and advocacy organizations.

-Currently on the market: Lain Mathers, Michael De Anda Muñiz, Timothy Adkins, and Jialin Li.
+Currently on the market: Timothy Adkins, Jialin Li, Lain Mathers, Michael De Anda Muñiz, and Amanda Stewart.

 Lain Mathers (ABD)